OUGC-Network/MyBB-Task-Files/README.md

 ## 🛠 Settings <a name = "settings"></a>

-Below you can find a description of the plugin settings.
+Below you can find a description of each task settings.

 ### Fill Profile Field With Post Count <a name = "settings_fill_profile_field_with_post_count"></a>